Approach

 • Cross winds to the docks (lee shore)

 • Rig an aft spring line and fenders on the side you are docking.
 Aft spring line is the first one to be put around a cleat on the dock.
+Aim for the cleat that will give you enough distance to bring the boat alongside safely.
+You can always move the lines to other cleats after the boat is stopped and in position.

 • Aim to stop the boat 2/3 of the way into the slip as the final stopping point